 Life and Hobby

-But I love to travel with the family even more.
-I have probably put half of miles on my car doing so – 18 US states so far…
+I do love to travel with the family even more.
+I have probably put half of the miles on my car doing so – 18 US states so far…

-You can comment about the blog entries on this site directly.
-For other questions (including technical ones), the you can send me an email.
+You can comment on the blog entries on this site directly.
+For other questions, including technical ones, you can send me an email.